substrate-developer-hub/newsletter/README.md

 * **Technical updates**: notable updates in the Substrate and Polkadot codebases.

 * **Releases**: notes on new Polkadot releases and tooling maintained by Parity.

+Not yet subscribed?
+You can subscribe [here](https://substrate.io/ecosystem/connect/newsletter/).
+Curious to have a look at past editions?
+[Have a look at the archive here](https://substrate-developer-hub.github.io/newsletter/).

+> _Note: this repository is inspired by how [This Week in Rust](https://this-week-in-rust.org/) is curated._
+_As we move towards this more participatory contribution system, please [submit an issue](https://github.com/substrate-developer-hub/newsletter/issues) if you have any questions or feedback._

 ## 📭 PRs for next issue are now being accepted